spacelama/R710-Fan-Control/readme.md

 version of ambient/exhaust air temperature - you might need to anchor the text since it's only using grep to filter the results.

+The config file as is, looks for specific devices I have plugged into my R730xd - such as "amdgpu-pci-0400".
+If it doesn't find them, it will crash as it tries to dereference json structures that don't exist.
+But once you've successfully gotten it to start without crashing, because you've inspected `sensors -j` yourself and inserted your relevant hardware into the calculations within poweredge-fand.conf, then any further tuning can be done by modifying the config file without having to restart (until you introduce a syntax error in the conf file that causes the code to bail out with a syntax error - you'll notice the effects almost immediately as the fans fallback to their default Dell iDrac behaviour).

 You might want to modify setpoints and thresholds.  $demand isn't actually a percentage.
 That code is a mess, $static_speed_high is more or less arbitrary - the initial ramps are chosen to sort of scale from